First, allow me to give a definition of what a Beta Reader is:

 I did plenty of research and read multiple articles containing resources to locate and reach out to prospective beta readers.
 But, this being my first time and my main concern being the desire to work with people I at least somewhat know as opposed to complete strangers, I went a different route.

-I created a poll on my Instagram story simply asking my followers who all loves to read and also loves gifts.
+I created a poll on my Instagram story simply asking my followers who loves to read and loves gifts.

 2. I read about beta readers typically being unpaid, but I knew I would want to send out a Thank You box for them dedicating their time.
 The feedback provided would do nothing but help me and I believe they deserve a gift for that.